 - Vehicles must be parked in designated parking spaces.
 Lock your vehicle for security reasons.

 - All photographers and clients must follow visitor etiquette.

-- Arboretum staff, rangers, and stewards will check your permit
+- Arboretum staff will check your permit

 - Areas cannot be reserved, and photography does not take priority over other visitor activities.
 Visitors are free to use any area at any time.

 Stock and commercial photography requires advance arrangements.
-Projects involving commercial or stock photography (such as photos taken for publications, catalog shoots, commercials, professional videos, and the like) should contact Tricia Dickinson, (608) 265-9005, at University Communications and Marketing to review campus commercial use policies and location agreements.
+Projects involving commercial or stock photography (such as photos taken for publications, catalog shoots, commercials, professional videos, and the like) should contact Tricia Nolan, (608) 265-9005, at University Communications and Marketing to review campus commercial use policies and location agreements.
 She will work with the Arboretum to set guidelines for your project.

 Recreational or hobby use of drones/unmanned aircraft are not allowed at the Arboretum per the UW–Madison Unmanned Aircraft Systems (Drone) Hobbyist Policy.

 For research and instructional drone use, see Research Vehicle Safety Oversight (Autonomous Vehicles) in the UW–Madison Policy Library.